BY Corey Uhl | Tampa, FL | 10/27/12

 About 70 people packed a hall in South Minneapolis to urge that the Canadian government drop the charges against prominent Twin Cities activist Joe Callahan.

 BY Committee to Stop FBI Repression | United States | 10/13/12

-Fight Back News Service is circulating the following statement from the Minnesota Committee to Stop FBI Repression on repression against Julian Assange
+Fight Back News Service is circulating the following call from the Committee to Stop FBI Repression.